KwameTaylor/KwameTaylor/README.md

 -->

 - 🔭 I’m currently working on...
-Pull🧲 requests for <a href="https://hacktoberfest.digitalocean.com/">Hacktoberfest 2020</a> 💻🎯
+Pull 🧲 requests for <a href="https://hacktoberfest.digitalocean.com/">Hacktoberfest 2020</a> 💻🎯
 - 🌱 I’m currently learning 🧠...
 About time-series! ⏳
+- 📖 I'm currently reading: <i>The Fellowship of the Ring</i> by J.R.R.
+Tolkien
 - 👯 I’m looking to collaborate on... any beginner-friendly projects and issues 💌 and sharing study skills 📓
 - 🤔 I’m looking for help with... collecting data for my Bachelorette Predictor project (i.e., watching the show over and over again)
 - 💬 Ask me about... my favorite podcasts 🤓